-When you register your company in Hong Kong, you are also entitled to the freedom of setting your own year-end date.
+Starting a new company?
+When you register your company in Hong Kong, you are entitled to set your year-end date.

-In Hong Kong, a company’s fiscal year starts on their incorporation date.
-However, your Financial Year End Date doesn’t necessarily have to follow the date of incorporation.
+In Hong Kong, a company’s fiscal year starts on its incorporation date.
+However, your fiscal year-end date doesn’t necessarily have to follow the date of incorporation.
 Your company’s directors have the authority to decide on the financial year end date.

-If you decide not to pick a financial year end date in accordance with the new Companies Ordinance, the financial year end date will automatically be set as the last day of the month of the company’s incorporation’s first anniversary.
+If you decide not to pick a fiscal year-end date per the new Companies Ordinance, the financial year-end date will be set automatically as the last day of the month of the company’s incorporation’s first anniversary.

 Financial Year End: 31 December

-If a company has subsidiaries, the director’s board should make sure that each of its subsidiaries' financial year is aligned with the corporation’s financial year.
+If a company has subsidiaries, the director’s board should make sure that each of its subsidiaries' financial year is aligned with the corporation’s fiscal year.

 When you're trying to determine your company's financial year end date, consider thinking from an accounting and tax perspective to set a date that’s most beneficial for your business.

-Most Hong Kong companies will choose its financial year end date to be either 31 December or 31 March, with the former being the calendar year end and the latter to coincide with the financial year of the Hong Kong Government.
-This is also the reason why the Inland Revenue Department would offer an extension for corporations with these two financial year end.
-Nonetheless, companies in Hong Kong can also choose a financial year end date any day between 1 April to 30 November.
+As we mentioned above, one is the calendar year-end and the other coincides with the financial year of the Hong Kong Government.
+This is also the reason why the Inland Revenue Department would offer an extension for corporations with these two financial year-ends.
+Remember, you can also choose any financial year-end date between 1 April to 30 November.

 |FYE||Standard Issue Date||Standard Filing Date||Profits Tax Return Extended Due Date|